groundhoggwp/groundhogg/README.txt

 = 1.0.4 =
 * If a label is not present in a custom text field then use the placeholder as that is the next likely place.
+* Added Popup modal from Styling extension to core instead.
+* Added ability to add contacts to a funnel via the edit funnel UI.
+* Added mailto: option in List-Unsubscribe header.

 = 1.0.3 =
 * Changed WPGH_Contact_Query can now accept optin_status as an array of status options.